 Hotels.com – Probably the best place to book accommodation in terms of inventory and variety.
 While I always start with Airbnb, this website is a great alternative, with no booking fees and sometimes you can cancel for free.

-JetRadar – I use JetRadar search engine to find and compare flights including multiple airlines, and the smaller budget ones to plan the best route.
-I use this interchangeably with Skyscanner but lately I’ve found JetRadar prices to be better.
+JetRadar – I use JetRadar aggregator to find and compare flights including multiple airlines and the smaller budget ones too.
+I sometimes use Skyscanner but I find options from low-cost carriers are few and JetRadar prices tend to be better.

 Rome2Rio – Multi-transport aggregator that shows you how to get from point A to point B worldwide using plane, train, or bus, from cheapest to most expensive, and shortest to longest route.